stormkit-io/www-stormkit-io/content/docs/deployments--7-how-do-we-deploy.md

 description: Information about how Deployments work on Stormkit.
 ---

-# How do we deploy?

-Stormkit Cloud runs on AWS.
-Each deployment can contain:

-1. `Static files`
-2. `Server files`
-3. `API files`
+# Stormkit Deployment Overview

-All of these files are securely stored in our S3 buckets.
+Stormkit leverages AWS infrastructure for its cloud deployment.
+Each deployment on Stormkit can encompass three types of files: static files, server files, and API files, all securely stored in our S3 buckets.

+## Folder Structure

-By default, Stormkit will check for a top-level `.stormkit` subfolder which has the following structure:
+By default, Stormkit looks for a top-level `.stormkit` subfolder with the following structure:

 - `public/`
 - `server/`
 - `api/`

-If, instead of the `.stormkit` subfolder, a different output folder is configured, the same structure is also checked against that folder.
+To modify the working directory, navigate to the **Environment Config > Build** page and update the `Root Directory` setting.

+To specify a different subfolder other than `.stormkit`, visit the **Environment Config > Build** page and update the `Output folder` setting.
+If changed, the folder structure mentioned above is also validated against this folder.
+If it differs, the entire content of the directory will be uploaded.

+To configure a different subfolder other than `.stormkit`, visit the **Environment Config > Build** page and update the `Output folder` setting.
+If you change this value, the structure above is also checked against this folder.
+If it has a different structure, the whole content of the directory will be uploaded.

-If the deployment does not contain a `.stormkit` subfolder and the output folder is not specified, Stormkit will check for the following subfolders:
+If the deployment lacks a `.stormkit` subfolder and the output folder isn't specified, Stormkit checks for these common subfolders:

 - `out`
 - `output`
 - `dist`
 - `build`

-**Note:** If you'd like to change the location `.stormkit` folder, you can do it so configuring the `Root Directory` option in the Environment Settings page.
+If none are found, Stormkit uploads everything under the `Root Directory`.

 ## Server files

-Inside the `server` subfolder, if one of the following files are located, it'll be considered as the entry point:
+In the `server` subfolder, an entry point is determined by locating one of the following files:

 - `index.js`
 - `server.js`
 - `main.js`

 These files can also have the `mjs` and `cjs` extensions.
-If none of them is found, the function will return 404.
+If none are found, the function returns a 404 error.

-The entry file has to export a function called `handler`, wrapped by our `serverless` helper to receive a standard Node.js Request and Response objects.
+The entry file must export a function named `handler`, wrapped by our `serverless` helper, to receive standard Node.js Request and Response objects.

 ```ts
 import serverless from "@stormkit/serverless";